metacpan/metacpan-cpan-extracted/distros/F/File-Slurp/README.md

     The `atomic` option is a boolean option, defaulted to false (`0`).
 Setting this option to true (`1`) will cause the file to be be written to in an atomic fashion.
-A temporary file name is created by appending the pid (`$$`) to the file name argument and that file is spewed to.
+A temporary file name is created using ["tempfile" in File::Temp](https://metacpan.org/pod/File::Temp#tempfile).
     After the file is closed it is renamed to the original file name (and `rename` is an atomic operation on most OSes).
-If the program using this were to crash in the middle of this, then the file with the pid suffix could be left behind.
+If the program using this were to crash in the middle of this, then the temporary file could be left behind.

 - binmode